Checking if IPC Acute Malnutrition sample size requirements were met

 n_clusters

-counts the number of unique cluster IDs in the dataset.
+counts the number of unique cluster or villages or community IDs in the data set where the activity took place. - Column

 n_obs